California's 73rd State Assembly district

 California's 73rd State Assembly district is one of 80 California State Assembly districts.
-It is currently represented by Republican Laurie Davies of Laguna Niguel.
+It is currently represented by Democrat Cottie Petrie-Norris of Irvine.

 District profile

-The district encompasses much of southern Orange County, stretching from the coast to the Santa Ana Mountains.
-The affluent district consists of a mix of longstanding towns on the shore and planned communities in the hills.
+The district encompasses a large portion of central Orange County, anchored by the city of Irvine and portions of surrounding communities.
+It is primarily affluent and features many newly developed master-planned communities.